elfsvet/stepan-matysik-work-day--scheduler/README.md

 ## Room for Improvement
 To do:
-- Can have a numbers in front of answers.
+- Can have highlight text then clicked in a text area.
-- Can shuffle the order of questions and answers.
+- Can add a button to clean the schedule or clean a hour line

 ## Acknowledgements
 - This project was inspired by UM Coding Boot Camp